nhojb/SyncthingBar/README.md

 # SyncthingBar

-A macOS status item for syncthing.
+A macOS menu bar status item for syncthing.